 See official press release on PRN here.

-SYNGAP1-related intellectual disability is a rare genetic disorder caused by a variation on the SYNGAP1 gene, with 883 diagnosed patients accounted for globally as of October 1, 2021.
-It leads to several neurological issues in patients, including mild-to-severe intellectual disability, epilepsy, autism, sleep issues, hypotonia (low muscle tone), apraxia (delayed/no speech), impulsivity and aggression.
+SYNGAP1-related intellectual disability is a rare genetic disorder caused by a variation on the SYNGAP1 gene, with over 650 diagnosed patients accounted for globally.
+It leads to several neurological issues in patients, including mild-to-severe intellectual disability, epilepsy, autism, sleep issues, hypotonia (low muscle tone), apraxia (delayed/no speech), impulsivity & aggression.

-SRF, incorporated in 2018, is a 501(c)(3) public charity whose mission is to improve the quality of life of SYNGAP1 patients through the research and development of treatments, therapies and support systems.
-Completely parent-led, SRF is the largest non-government funder of SynGAP research having committed over $1.8M in grants.
+SRF, incorporated in 2018, is a 501(c)(3) public charity.
+The mission is to improve the quality of life of SYNGAP1 patients through the research and development of treatments, therapies and support systems.
+Completely parent led, SRF is the largest non-government funder of SynGAP research.
+SRF’s mantra is Collaboration, Transparency & Urgency.
 The founders cover all operational costs, allowing 100% of donations to go to research.
-SRF is a member of the Personalized Medicine Coalition, COMBINEDbrain, Global Genes Foundation Alliance and the Everylife Foundation Community Congress.
-Visit SyngapResearchFund.org
+SRF is a member of the Precision Medicine Coalition, combinedBrain and Global Genes.
+For more information, visit www.SyngapResearchFund.org.

 Peter Halliburton, SRF Development Director